New Concurrent Order Maintenance Data Structure: Parallel Order Maintenance Data Structure

-\paragraph{Complexities} For the sequential version, it is proven that the amortized time is $O(1)$.
+For the sequential version, it is proven that the amortized time is $O(1)$.
 The parallel version has some refinement.
-That is, the \texttt{AssignLable} procedure traverses the locked items two times for generating temporal labels and replacing the labels, which cost amortized time $O(1)$.
-Thus, supposing $m$ items are inserted in parallel, the total amortized work is $O(m)$.
+That is, the \texttt{AssignLabel} procedure traverses the locked items two times for generating temporary labels and replacing the labels, which cost amortized time $O(1)$.
+Thus, if $m$ items are inserted in parallel, the total amortized work is $O(m)$.
 In the best case, $m$ items can be inserted in parallel by $\mathcal P$ workers with amortized depth $O(1)$, so that the amortized running time is $O(m/\mathcal P)$.

+The worst-case can easily happen when all insertions accrued in the same position of $\od$.
+The relabel procedure is triggered with the constant amortized work $\mathcal W = O(1)$ for each inserted item.
 In the worst-case, $m$ items have to be inserted one-by-by, e.g. $\mathcal P$ workers simultaneously insert items at the head of $\od$ with amortized depth $O(m)$, and thus the amortized running time is $O(m/\mathcal P + m)$.

-The worst-case is easy to happen when all insertions accrued in the same position of $\od$.
 Such worst-case can be improved by batch insertion.
 The idea is that we first allocate enough label space for $m/\mathcal P$ items per worker, then $\mathcal P$ workers can insert items in parallel.
 However, this simple strategy requires pre-processing of $\od$ and does not change the worst-case time complexity.